Polyfrost/OneConfig-Documentation/gui/render-manager/README.md

 description: OneConfig's rendering system, NanoVG and how to use it
 ---

-# Render Manager
+# NanoVGHelper

 OneConfig introduces NanoVG and LWJGL3 as its rendering method, even on older versions of the game.
-OneConfig has a feature-rich API wrapper for this called `RenderManager`, which allows developers to draw things on the display, from rectangles to circles and images.
+OneConfig has a feature-rich API wrapper for this called `NanoVGHelper`, which allows developers to draw things on the display, from rectangles to circles and images.

 NanoVG allows for beautiful, sharp UIs at fast speeds due to its lightweight design and antialiasing methods.